-A. Subject to the limitations and exemptions of this section, every regular employee shall be entitled annually to the following number of working hours of vacation with pay in accordance with the record of their completion of continuous years of service:
+A. Subject to the limitations and exclusions of this section, every regular employee shall be entitled annually to the following number of working hours of vacation with pay in accordance with the record of their completion of continuous years of service:

-Zero (0) through three (3) years (0 through 6,240 hours) in a paid status, eighty (80) hours each year:
+Zero (0) through three (3) years (in a paid status, eighty (80) hours each year:

-Years four (4) through nine (9) (6,248 through 18,720 hours) in a paid status, one hundred and twenty (120) hours each year;
+More than three (3) years through nine (9) in a paid status, one hundred and twenty (120) hours each year;

-Years ten (10) or more (18,728 hours or more) one hundred and sixty (160) hours each year;
+More than nine (9) years or more one hundred and sixty (160) hours each year.